-Another estate plan component we’ll mention is a trust.
-Having a trust can eliminate the need for an estate to go through probate court and is typically recommended for those with an estate – or net-worth excluding home value – exceeding $100,000.
+Another estate plan component you may want to consider is a trust.
+Having a trust can eliminate the need for an estate to go through probate court and typically that enables your estate's executors to resolve issues related to your estate more quickly.

 Oftentimes, when you set up your estate plan, your advisor will also recommend that you codify end-of-life planning.
 If you become incapacitated and are unable to make your own decisions for your medical care, having an estate plan in place will ensure a close loved one (most commonly, a spouse or adult child) can make your medical decisions for you based on what you’ve outlined in your estate plan.
 The document appointing this person is called a Health Care Proxy.

 To learn more about estate planning and begin the journey of planning for your heirs, please reach out to a legal or financial advisor.